dirkleas/rackcli/README.md

 rackcli CLI features cater towards making your life easier for both your rack install and the plugins/modules you've installed.
 Features are composable with JSON output.
 Cross-platform, single binary without external dependencies or compiler/interpreter installations required.

+How does rackcli fit into a typical rack workflow?
+YMMV, but I'll be using rackcli alongside rack so I can bounce down to my shell prompt, kick off a rackcli command or two, then back to rack for a quick *File+Revert* to revert to the updated patch file (of course I regularly hit *META-S* to save my wigglz) -- walah, instant magic!

 **Rack Features**
 1. version
 1. get/set rack settings